SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Related Work

-In most of the methods above the users' preferences are expressed by a few keywords \cite{10.1007/978-3-319-46484-8_1,8099712,10.1145/3123266.3123297,Zhang2018QCVS,10.1145/3323873.3325040,Xiao_Zhao_Zhang_Yan_Yang_2020,9063637,10.5555/3540261.3541333,10222138} or a short sentence \cite{10.5555/3504035.3504062,10.5555/3540261.3541333}.
-Contrary to these methods, SD-MVSum gets as input long-form textual description of the desired video summary, thus allowing the generation of visually and semantically diverse summaries.
-Moreover, differently from the script-driven video summarization method in \cite{sdvsum2025} that considers just the visual content of the video, SD-MVSum leverages also the video's spoken content to discover further associations between the user's script and the video content, and produce summaries that are more tailored to the user's demands.
+In most of the above methods, the users' preferences are expressed by a few keywords \cite{10.1007/978-3-319-46484-8_1,8099712,10.1145/3123266.3123297,Zhang2018QCVS,9902992,10.1145/3323873.3325040,Xiao_Zhao_Zhang_Yan_Yang_2020,9063637,10.5555/3540261.3541333,10222138} or a short sentence \cite{10.5555/3504035.3504062,11298698,10.5555/3540261.3541333,10889812}.
+Contrary to these methods, SD-MVSum gets as input a long-form textual description of the desired video summary, thus allowing the generation of visually and semantically diverse summaries.
+Moreover, differently from \cite{10.1145/3746027.3755821} that considers just the visual content of the video, SD-MVSum leverages also the video's spoken content to discover further associations between the user's script and the video, and produce summaries that are better tailored to the user's demands that are expressed in the script.